Sitges “gay beach”

 Sitges is a Mediterranean coastal town located 35 km west of Barcelona with some of the best beaches in Spain.

-The beautiful town center is comprised of narrow streets filled with bars, restaurants and shops, that unlike many other Spanish coastal towns, has not been spoilt by over over development.
+The beautiful town center is comprised of narrow streets filled with bars, restaurants and shops, that unlike many other Spanish coastal towns, has not been spoilt by over development.

 Sitges has one of Europe’s longest established gay scenes dating back over 30 years.
 Recently, the town has benefited from a shift in summer gay partying gay from Ibiza to Barcelona.
 There is a good choice of gay bars and (relatively small) dance clubs that offer something for everyone.

 During Summer (June to end of October), gay nightlife gets going from 10pm, with most of the bars remaining open until at least 3am and the dance clubs until sunrise.
-A number of regular gay events are held each year including Sitges Gay Pride (early July) and two annual International Gay Bear meetings.
+A number of regular gay events are held each year including Sitges Gay Pride (June) and two annual International Gay Bear meetings.

 The gay scene reaches its peak during the first two weeks in August when the beaches, bars and hotels are filled to capacity.

 The nearest airport is Barcelona’s Aeroport del Prat.
 This international airport, that handles more than 30 million visitors each year, is located about 20km from Sitges town.
 There are three main transport options from the airport to Sitges – taxi, bus and train.

 There is a taxi rank immediately outside the Arrivals hall.
 The journey time is around 40-50 minutes and will cost betwee €40-70 depending on the time of day and what season you travel.